 Thessaloniki is Greece’s second largest city but it differs considerably from Athens in many ways and may suit those looking for urban living without some of the more unpleasant aspects of life in the capital.
 We have a full Thessaloniki digital nomad guide which helps explain why.

-Other things in Thessaloniki’s favour are its low cost of living.
-Of the big cities and most popular islands, it certainly ranks amongst the cheapest places in Greece to live in and it’s not too difficult to get by on under 1000 Euros per month.
 Disadvantages may be the relative lack of a major digital nomad community and the climate which is cooler than most other parts of Greece with sub-zero nights common during the winter months.
+Traffic congestion can also make getting around a challenge if you’re not centrally located.

 2. Chania, Crete